 - South China tigers live for up to 20 years in captivity.

 10. How Long Do Javan Tigers Live

-- Javan tiger is a tiger population that lived in the Java island of Indonesia.
+- Javan tiger is a tiger species that lived on the Java island of Indonesia.

-- Since 1970s they are extinct and nothing is known about their lifespan in captivity or in the wild.
+- Since the 1970s they are extinct and nothing is known about their lifespan in captivity or the wild.

 - However, it is believed that their lifespan was similar to that of the other tigers.